-Prerequisite(s): ADN 160 or ADN 173 Corequisite(s): BIO 220; SOC 150 or SOC 151; ADN 215; supervised clinical experience

-Focuses on the healthcare needs of the traditional and nontraditional family during the childbearing years.
+Prerequisite(s): ADN 160 or ADN 173 Corequisite(s): ADN 215; Supervised Clinical Focuses on the healthcare needs of the traditional and nontraditional family during the childbearing years.
 The role of individuals, families, and groups in an everchanging healthcare environment is analyzed.
 Emphasis is placed on roles, relationships, adaptive, and maladaptive responses experienced in the expanding family.
 The impact of cultural-spiritual needs on individuals, families, and groups is compared.
 The nursing process is used to meet and promote adaptive responses to the health needs of the expanding family.
 Therapeutic communication is applied in the promotion, maintenance, and restoration of health.
 Teaching-learning interventions appropriate for parenthood, family living, sexuality, and healthcare practices are emphasized.
 Ethical-legal principles and the role of the professional nurse are incorporated within the ever-changing healthcare delivery system.
 During concurrent clinical laboratory experience, the student will provide healthcare using holistic concepts to meet the needs of selected patients in the hospital or appropriate community settings to enable the student to apply knowledge and skills learned in the classroom.